skift-org/skift/manual/building.md

 This command will build all the component of the project and generate an ISO bootable on QEMU or VirtualBox

-> The compatibility with virtual box is not garentie, has we use primarly QEMU for debuging and testing the system
+> The compatibility with virtual box is not guaranteed, as we use QEMU primarly for debuging and testing the system

 ## 3. Running in qemu